 - Libraries: Includes all libraries participating in the FCC E-Rate program and all central and branch libraries as identified in partnership with the State Library of North Carolina. - Health clinic, health center, hospital, or other medical providers: This list includes hospitals, public health departments, federally qualified health centers, free and charitable clinics, rural health centers, all institutions that have a Centers for Medicare and Medicaid Services certification number, and other healthcare facilities as identified in partnership with the N.C.
 Department of Health and Human Services (NCDHHS), and the N.C.
-Telehealth Network Association. - Public safety entity: The list includes entities such as fire houses, emergency medical service stations, police stations, and public safety answering points (PSAP), based on records maintained by the Eligible Entity and statewide divisions of the N.C.
+Telehealth Network Association.
+Skilled nursing facilities and assisted living facilities that require the use of electronic medical records and communications technology for patients may also be included. - Public safety entity: The list includes entities such as fire houses, emergency medical service stations, police stations, and public safety answering points (PSAP), based on records maintained by the Eligible Entity and statewide divisions of the N.C.
 Department of Public Safety, including Law Enforcement and Emergency Management Services.
 Fire station locations are identified with the help of an online mapped inventory maintained by the N.C.
 Office of the State Fire Marshall and hosted by the N.C.
 Center for Geographic Information Analysis.1 The list of public safety answering points (PSAPs) includes all PSAPs in the FCC PSAP registry [911 Master PSAP Registry | Federal Communications Commission (fcc.gov)]. - Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college", including junior colleges, community colleges, minority serving institutions, historically black colleges and universities, other universities, or other educational institutions.
 This category also includes identified nonprofit or university-affiliated research institutes.
 Data on the main campuses and remote/satellite campuses of higher education are identified with assistance from the N.C.
 Community College System, the University of North Carolina System, and N.C.
 Independent Colleges and Universities. - Public housing organizations: Public housing organizations were identified using publicly available data published online by the U.S. Department of Housing and Urban Development.2 The nonprofit organizations Public and Affordable Housing Research Corporation and National Low-Income Housing Coalition maintain a database of nationwide public housing units at the National Housing Preservation Database.
 Public housing community centers or community rooms that can be identified and confirmed to provide public Wi-Fi access or other means of furthering the use of broadband by residents will also be eligible for inclusion as a CAI.
-Individual housing authorities and other sources may be engaged to identify these. - Community support organizations: The Eligible Entity includes any organizations that facilitate greater use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals.
-The Eligible Entity includes the following subcategories of community anchor institutions in this category: - a.
-Senior centers and job training centers.
-The Department of Labor maintains a database of "American Job Training" training centers, established as part of the Workforce Investment Act, and reauthorized in the Workforce Innovation and Opportunities Act of 2014.
-The database can be accessed at the American Job
+Individual housing authorities and other sources may be engaged to identify these.